SonarSource/sonar-text/CONTRIBUTING.md

           containsSecret: false
 ```

+### Issue location
+By default, the entire region matched by `matching.pattern` is highlighted as an issue.
+If pattern contains capturing groups (doesn't matter if they are named or not), the first capturing group is used to highlight the issue.
+So, if you are adding capturing groups (for example, to add a post filter for a named group representing part of a secret), make sure to also surround the entire pattern with parentheses.
+Otherwise, only the first capturing group will be highlighted.

 ### Reusing common blocks in secret specification
 You can reuse common blocks in the secret specification files.
 Common blocks are placed in separate files in the `common` directory of the `configuration` directory.
 A common block is represented as `${common/fileName.yaml}`; it will be substituted with the content of the file during build time.
 The block will have the same indentation as the `${common/fileName.yaml}` line.